 The CSW service provides a description of itself, the human who administers it, and other information through a GetCapabilities request (eg. http://localhost:8080/geonetwork/srv/en/csw?request=GetCapabilities&service=CSW&version=2.0.2).
 This form allows you to configure the CSW server and fill out some of the properties returned in response to a GetCapabilities request.

 CSW Enabled: By default CSW endpoint is enabled, but it can be disabled.

 The Open Geospatial Catalogue Service for the Web (OGC-CSW) service, is a self-describing service that allows query, update and insertion of metadata records.

 Record to use for GetCapabilities: The capabilities document is created using the record selected here.

 Inserted metadata is public: By default, metadata inserted with the CSW Harvest and CSW Transaction operations is not publicly viewable.
 A user with the appropriate access rights could do this after the CSW Harvest and CSW Transaction operations, but this is not always convenient.
-If this option is checked all metatada inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.
+If this option is checked all metadata inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.